 One of the best things you can do while kids are still young is to plan a trip based on what they are into.
-Though the days may seem long with toddlers, the phase passes quickly, and before you know it, they are doing all of the grown up things in the parks.
+Though the days may seem long with toddlers, the phase passes quickly.
+And before you know it, that toddler stage is over, and they are doing all of the grown up things in the parks.

 When to tell them?

 While waiting to go to Disney World with toddlers, it’s good to get your little one involved, so they can get excited and know what to expect.

 One dilemma for parents of little ones is knowing how far ahead to tell them because every day could become “when are we leaving? are we leaving now? how about now?”

 You might want to talk about Disney World (the rides, the hotels, etc.) but without telling your child that a trip is planned.
 That way they know what Disney World is and what you can do there, but can’t nag daily asking if it’s time to go yet.

 You could decide to tell your child just before the trip begins and use a fun countdown to count down the final days before your trip.
 Depending on your child’s age, you might want to keep the countdown short (10 or fewer days).